diyaajith131/Decision-Trees-Random-Forests/interview_questions.md

-# Interview Questions: Decision Trees & Random Forests
+Frequently assking Questions: Decision Trees & Random Forests

 1. **How does a decision tree work?**
    A decision tree splits the dataset into smaller subsets based on feature values.
 Each internal node represents a feature, branches represent decision rules, and leaves represent outcomes.